ozoidemi/ePaper_guest_dashboard/README.md

 ## Is this project right for you?

-Feel free skipping to the [implementation details](https://github.com/ozoidemi/ePaper_guest_dashboard/tree/main#implementation) if you already know how to secure a public wifi network.
+Feel free skipping to the [implementation details](https://github.com/ozoidemi/ePaper_guest_dashboard/tree/main#Implementing-the-project) if you are comfortable securing a public wifi network.

 Otherwise, please read on.